Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/05_objects.rst

 .. admonition:: tip
     :class: tip

-    Always declare each object in a separate statement.
-Never declare mutliple objects in one.
+    Always declare each variable in a separate statement.
+Never declare mutliple variables in one.

 ..